 Each year, about 805,000 Americans suffer a heart attack.
 The symptoms of a heart attack vary not only from person to person, but also from heart attack to heart attack in the same person.

 It is important to remember that heart attacks can occur gradually or all of a sudden.
 Therefore, make sure you know the symptoms and call 911 immediately if you or your loved ones are experiencing signs of a heart attack.

-1. Chest Pain or Discomfort
+1. Chest pain or discomfort

-2. Upper Body Pain or Discomfort
+2. Upper body pain or discomfort

-Many women who’ve had a heart attack experienced back, neck or jaw pain that came on gradually or all of a sudden and was strong enough to wake them from sleep.
-Any unexplainable pain should be reported to your doctor immediately.
+Many women who have suffered a heart attack have experienced back, neck or jaw pain that began gradually or suddenly and was strong enough to wake them up from sleep.
+Unexplained pain should be reported to your doctor immediately.

-5. Nausea and Vomiting
+5. Nausea and vomiting

 American Heart Association | Warning Signs of a Heart Attack